MARTIMM/gnome-gtk3/README.md

 ```
   can be used as
 ```
-my Gnome::Gtk::Button $button .= new(:empty);
+my Gnome::Gtk3::Button $button .= new(:empty);
 $button.gtk_button_set_label('Start Program');
 ```

 * Classes can use the methods of inherited classes.
-E.g. The GtkButton class inherits GtkBin and GtkBin inherits GtkContainer etcetera.
-Therefore a method like `gtk_widget_set_tooltip_text` from `GtkWidget` can be used.
+E.g. The `Gnome::Gtk3::Button` class inherits `Gnome::Gtk3::Bin` and `Gnome::Gtk3::Bin` inherits `Gnome::Gtk3::Container` etcetera.
+Therefore a method like `gtk_widget_set_tooltip_text` from `Gnome::Gtk3::Widget` can be used.
 ```
 $button.gtk_widget_set_tooltip_text('When pressed, program will start');
 ```

-* The names are sometimes long and prefixed with words which are also used in the class name.
+* The names are sometimes long and prefixed with words which are also used in the class path name.
 Therefore, those names can be shortened by removing those prefixes.
-An example method in the `GtkButton` class is `gtk_button_get_label()`.
+An example method in the `Gnome::Gtk3::Button` class is `gtk_button_get_label()`.
 This can be shortened to `get_label()`.
 ```
 my Str $button-label = $button.get_label;
 ```
   In the documentation this will be shown with brackets around the part that can be left out.
-In this case is is shown as `[gtk_button_] get_label`.
+In this case it is shown as `[gtk_button_] get_label`.

 * Names can not be shortened too much.
 E.g. `gtk_button_new` and `gtk_label_new` yield `new` which is a perl method from class `Mu`.
 I am thinking about chopping off the `g_`, `gdk_` and `gtk_` prefixes.